Jogos de Natal 1982

 Dana, singer (GB)

-Hans Kazŕn, magician (NL)
+Hans Kazàn, magician and illusionist (NL)

-Paulo Caetano, bullfighter (P)
+Paulo Caetano, bullfighter and horseman (P)

 Teams: Plymouth (GB) v.
 Hilversum (NL) v.
-Praia do Carvoeiro (P)
+Algarve (P)

 Team Members included: